*Ballet (Trans – U1)

 In creative dance lessons pupils will look at fun ways to explore dance using their own imaginations, visual tools and different types of music.
 For the younger ones there is a focus on natural movement as well as an introduction to the principles of dance.
 For the older children a wider range of styles are explored, building on coordination, musicality, improvisation skills and learning dance routines.

 Introduction of game play and rules and a chance to develop skills.
-Run in the Autumn and Spring terms.
+This sports club focuses on a different sport each term

 *Individual Music Lessons (U1 – U6)